utrustdev/utrust-php/README.md

 ## License

-Utrust PHP is maintained with :purple_heart: by the Utrust development team, and is available to the public under the GNU GPLv3 license.
+xMoney Crypto PHP is maintained with :purple_heart: by the xMoney development team, and is available to the public under the GNU GPLv3 license.
 Please see [LICENSE](https://github.com/utrustdev/utrust-php/blob/master/LICENSE) for further details.

-&copy; Utrust 2020
+&copy; Utrust 2024